-Registration is Open !
+Registration Open for Summer

 Quinnipiac Softball Clinics provide players and teams with a competitive and educational experience.
 Our goal is to teach the game by building a solid foundation for players at all levels.
 Campers will be run through Division I drills designed to develop skills, vision and competency.
 All drills are specifically geared to prepare each camper for competition at the highest level.